MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/costing/errors-change-ledger-period-without-closing.md

 ---
 title: Warnings or errors on changing ledger period status without closing inventory
-description: Warnings or errors on changing ledger period status without closing inventory
+description: Provides a resolution for the warnings or errors that occur when you change the ledger period status without closing inventory.
 author: JennySong-SH
 ms.date: 05/31/2021
 ms.topic: troubleshooting